Breakfast in London, dinner in Barcelona

 Plan realistic connections to start with.

-Changing trains usually only takes a minute or two to, but you need to (1) allow for possible delays to the first train, and (2) consider the consequences of missing your onward train.
-The connections I suggest on this site take this into account.
+Changing trains usually only takes a minute or two to, but you need to (1) allow for possible delays to the first train, and (2) consider the consequences of missing the onward train.

-For example, if you miss a Swiss domestic train it's no big deal as you can simply hop on the next one half an hour later.
-But if you miss a sleeper train then you're stuffed, so a sensible traveller will allow more time to be on the safe side, perhaps an hour or more.
+For example, if you miss a Swiss domestic train it's no big deal, you can simply hop on the next train half an hour later.
+But if you miss a sleeper then you're stuffed, so a sensible traveller will allow more time, perhaps an hour or two.

 -